pywbem/pywbemtools/docs/pywbemclicommands.rst

     PYWBEMCLI_TIMEOUT=30
     . . .

-See :ref:`pywbemcli connection export --help` for details.
+See :ref:`pywbemcli connection export --help` for the exact help output of the command.

 .. _`Connection list command`: